 Portable generators have a run time that is limited to the capacity of their tank and fuel source.
 For gasoline generators, they can range from just a few hours to nearly a full day.
 If you power your portable generator with propane, they can reach around 200 hours, or eight days, of power.
 Even if the generator is still operating past these general limits, they are now more susceptible to breaking down and other safety concerns.

 To prevent these issues, you should allow the generator to rest so the engine can cool.
-You can call the technicians at Art Plumbing, AC & Electric to perform necessary maintenance and ensure it is properly running.
+You can call the technicians at Art Plumbing, Air Conditioning & Electric to perform necessary maintenance and ensure it is properly running.

 With nearly 40 years of experience, our professional technicians provide South Florida with the best service in the area when it comes to selling, installing, and servicing Generac® generators.
 Not only are we proud to call ourselves an authorized dealer, but we also have Select Dealer status with Generac®, the number one choice for generators across the country!

-If you have any questions about our home generators or are looking to install one before hurricane season, call Art Plumbing, AC & Electric today at 1-800-475-1504!
+If you have any questions about our home generators or are looking to install one before hurricane season, call Art Plumbing, Air Conditioning & Electric today at 1-800-475-1504!

 For Immediate Emergency Assistance Call 1-800-475-1504